hmc-cs111-spring2023/cs111-project-pitch-cvaldovinos/contract.md

 you have come across, or topics from other classes)?
 Why are you interested in working on these things?_

-I think I would like to work on understanding external DSLs, for the PicoBot assignment I experienced many difficulties so I felt more pressured to stick to what I was more confident in and implement an internal DSL.
+I would like to work on external DSLs.
+While we have convered these conceptually in class, I found myself more challenged understanding how they work and what it would look like to implement one.
+Even for the PicoBot assignment, I experienced many difficulties so I felt pressured by time to use an internal DSL as that is what I felt I had a clearer understaning on and that I could confidently work with.

 Thus, I am somewhat biased towards challenging myself to take on an external DSL approach for this project so that I can ensure I understand what that implementation entails.
-I think that even conceptually I had some more difficulty understanding how external DSLs work so I think that by implementing one I will be able to really clear up and demysticize my understanding of external DSLs.
+Since I had difficulties understanding how external DSLs work, I think that by implementing one I will be able to really clear up and demysticize my understanding of external DSLs.
+However, I will first need to review the lessons on external DSLs, such as "Programs, interpreters, and compilers", to clear up any background information I will need going into beginning my implementation.

-Maybe write another paragraph to separate what concepts/skils I would like to work on, either in or out of class then discussing why I am interested in working on these things.

 ## Time management plan